goldenratio/weather-sucks/README.md

 Proof of Concept app, to showcase:
 - no transpilers needed to write modern javascript
 - Making use of script type `module`
-- Use TypeScript compiler to TypeCheck `.js` via JSDoc
+- Use TypeScript compiler to type check `.js` via JSDoc
 - I don't recommend such approach for production.
 Please directly use TypeScript (If you need type safety).
 Even in such a small app, maintaining types in JSDoc is cumbersome.